gvwilson/sdxpy/src/pack/index.md

 [% inc file="z3_triple.py" keep="setup" %]

-We then tell the solver that we want one of the available version of package A:
+We then tell the solver that we want one of the available versions of package A:
 {: .continue}

 [% inc file="z3_triple.py" keep="top" %]

-and that the three version of package A are mutually exclusive:
+and that the three versions of package A are mutually exclusive:
 {: .continue}

 [% inc file="z3_triple.py" keep="exclusive" %]